AlexTincu/parking-app-demo/backend/readme.md

 ## Important

-App created with ChatGPT for demo purposes.
+App created for demo purposes.
 Work in progress.

 ## Description